Eternal Truths vs. Political Powers : Mark 14:53–63

 In the flickering torchlight of a late-night trial, Jesus stood before the Sanhedrin — the Jewish Elders Council.

 This wasn’t a simple religious hearing.
-It was a political confrontation because he wasn’t seen as a criminal, but rather as a threat.
+It was a political confrontation not because he was seen as a criminal, rather as a threat.

 The Politics Behind the Priesthood